 If You Have Been Arrested for DWI in Charlotte, We Can Help You.

 There are many factors to consider when facing a DWI charge in North Carolina.
 The legal team at Browning & Long, PLLC understands just how important each of the personal, social, financial, employment, and criminal repercussions can be for each of our clients.
 Whether a misdemeanor or felony case, we will put our experience and knowledge to work for you, seeking the best possible outcome to help you move on from this frustrating and scary charge.
-If you or someone you love has been charged with DWI, call our Charlotte office today at (980) 207-3355 to speak with Todd or Howard about your unique case.
+If you or someone you love has been charged with DWI, call our Charlotte office today at (980) 207-3355 to speak with a DWI defense atttorney about your unique case.
 If you prefer, take a moment to fill out our online contact form for a prompt response from a member of our legal team.

 Whether it's your 1st offense or a repeat offense, let us help you protect your rights and minimize any negative consequences.
 When you reach out to us, you can expect to get answers to all of your questions and honest legal advice about your specific situation.